 Facebook Messenger has its own rendition of emojis.
 When you use either the iOS or the Android app, Facebook Messenger replaces the standard system emoji with its own rendition.
 You get the exact same set of emoji that you would get but when you send them, they look different.
 If you don’t like Facebook Messenger’s own rendition of the emoji, you can turn them Off from the app’s settings.
 Here’s how.

 Open Facebook Messenger.
-Tap the ‘Me’ tab.
+Tap your profile picture at the top of the Home tab.
 Inside, tap ‘Photos, Videos & Emoji’.
 On the Photos, Videos & Emoji screen, turn the ‘Messenger Emoji’ switch Off.